JosephLaPorte/josephlaporte.github.io/_pages/research.md

 ## Selected journal articles

+Not Depersonalized into Insignificance but Confirmed in Significance:  the Human Person Before God.
+For a festschrift in honor of John Crosby, ed.
+Mark Spencer (U. of St. Thomas).
+Steubenville, OH:  Hildebrand Press.
+(2024 forthcoming)
 <a href="https://digitalcommons.hope.edu/faculty_publications/163/">Theoretical Identity Statements, Their Truth, and Their Discovery</a>.
 The Semantics and Metaphysics of Natural Kinds, Routledge, 2010.
 <a href="https://philpapers.org/rec/LAPRDF">Rigid Designators for Properties</a>.
 Philosophical Studies, 130(2), 321–336.
 <a href="https://philpapers.org/rec/LAPSAR">Species as Relations: Examining a New Proposal</a>.
 Biology and Philosophy, 21(3), 381–393.